Volume Calculator

 Where r is the radius and h is the height of the cylindrical portion.

-Thanks to the capsule volume calculator, you do not have to calculate the volume of the cylinder and add it up to that of the sphere to calculate the volume of the capsule.
-The user can directly input the height and radius, and the calculator will output the volume of the capsule.
+Thanks to our dedicated capsule volume calculator, you don't need to manually calculate and combine the cylinder and sphere volumes.
+You can directly input the height and radius, and the tool will instantly output the accurate capsule volume.

 Spherical Cap

-The figure below shows an example of a spherical cap where (r) is the radius of the base, (R) is the radius of the sphere and (h) is the height of the spherical cap.
-There is a relationship between these variables.
-Thus, it is enough to know two of these values to calculate the third.
+The figure below demonstrates a typical spherical cap.
+In this model, (r) is the radius of the base of the cap, (R) is the radius of the full sphere, and (h) is the height of the cap.
+Because these variables are mathematically linked, knowing just two of them allows you to calculate the third!

 where:

-The volume of a spherical cap can be written as follows:
+The volume of a spherical cap is calculated as:

 $$V_{spherical\ cap}=\frac{1}{3}π h^2(3R-h)$$

-It is enough to enter two of the three variables of the spherical cap.
-For example, consider that R = 1m and r = 0.25m, the calculator finds two possible volumes; 0.00313 m³ and 4.1856 m³.
-Why is that?
+Our tool only requires two of these variables to work.
+For instance, if you input R = 1m and r = 0.25m, the calculator will surprisingly return two possible volumes: 0.00313 m³ and 4.1856 m³.
+Why?

 $$h=R±\sqrt{R^2+r^2}$$

-we can see that when given the values of r and r, h can have two values
+we see that given the values of R and r, the height (h) actually has two potential values:

 $$h_1=R+\sqrt{R^2+r^2}$$